-Johnson says the biggest thing in data centres right now is going modular.
+Johnson says the biggest thing in data centers right now is going modular.

 “People aren't wanting to build a large 40 MW facility at once, they'd rather go for 2 MW or 3 MW chunks at a time using the stock available so they can get them running,” Johnson says.

-“Furthermore, what I think is happening now with the monumental rise of data centres is a big increase this year in the shortage of supply.
-Modular type data centres are an answer to this as you can buy some, put them into inventory and then deploy when necessary.”
+“Furthermore, what I think is happening now with the monumental rise of data centers is a big increase this year in the shortage of supply.
+Modular type data centers are an answer to this as you can buy some, put them into inventory and then deploy when necessary.